Discretion in the Loop: Human Expertise in Algorithm-Assisted College Advising: Quantitative Findings: Empirical Evidence of Advisor Expertise

 \subsubsection{Application to MAAPS Data}

 The ExpertTest* is framed in terms of individual actions at a single timestep $t$ affecting outcomes at $t+1$, so to the multistage, multi-intervention nature of collegiate advising complicates variable definition.
-We run multiple different variants of the ExpertTest* to accommodate these complexities.
+We run different variants of the ExpertTest* to accommodate these complexities.
 Below we describe how we define $\mathbf{X}_t$, $A_t$, $Y_{t+1}$, and $n$ for these tests.
 All test parameters and variables, as well as details of how we chose test parameters $L$ and $K$, are summarized in Appendix \ref{appendix:cond_indep:test_parameters}.

 \paragraph{Algorithmic Information.} For all the tests, we take $\textbf{X}_t$, the algorithmic information, as students' attributes at baseline excluding their race and ethnicity, since Georgia State University excludes this information from all its early warning systems \cite{rossmanMAAPSAdvisingExperiment2023}.
-Following our data cleaning process (\S\ref{sec:data_methods:cleaning}), the population consists of 424 students having 3,507 meetings over four years (Figure \ref{fig:meetings_per_semester}).
+Following our data cleaning (\S\ref{sec:data_methods:cleaning}), the population consists of 424 students having 3,507 meetings over four years (Appendix Figure \ref{fig:meetings_per_semester}).

 The test requires matching students with approximately identical algorithmically-available features.
-We pair students greedily using a Euclidean distance function applied to fixed-range scaled features (Figure \ref{fig:euclidian_distance}).\footnote{Unlike the procedure for regressions (\S\ref{sec:htes}), we do not convert SAT scores to ACT scores, with the effect that students who took different college entry tests are not matched.
-This allows us to use students' scores broken down by subject, for which there is no official conversion across tests.} We select the number of pairs for each test, $L$, to yield an acceptable tradeoff between test power, which increases in $L$, and test error, which increases in match distance (Appendix \ref{appendix:cond_indep:test_parameters}).
+We pair students greedily using a Euclidean distance function applied to fixed-range scaled features (Appendix Figure \ref{fig:euclidian_distance}).
+We select the number of pairs for each test, $L$, to yield an acceptable tradeoff between test power, which increases in $L$, and test error, which increases in match distance (Appendix \ref{appendix:cond_indep:test_parameters}).

 \paragraph{Actions.} We draw our action data from the lists of advisor interventions (described in \S\ref{sec:data:interventions}).

 To avoid an exponential blowup of actions, we binarize actions as any advisor applying intervention $i$ in a meeting with the student from the list of 20 over a particular timescale $t$.
 We denote this binary variable by $A_t^{i+}$.
 We pool intervention data from all advisors in order to capture potential use of external information by any advisor.
 Because of inconsistencies in the quality of Advisor 1's intervention data (Appendix \ref{app:data:quality}), we re-run the test excluding students assigned this advisor and confirm the results' consistency.